In this world of cut-throat competition where businesses grow in a blink of an eye, trade mark litigation is sometimes unavoidable.

-Assuming there is trade mark infringement, the next stage is to send a cease and desist letter setting out demands which, if met, would settle the dispute.
-The demands should be fair and reasonable for the circumstances.
+Once evidence is obtained, the next stage is to send a cease and desist letter advising the other party of the infringement and warning against the continuation of infringement activities.
+We also set out demands which, if met, would settle the dispute.
+The demands should be fair and reasonable for the circumstances of the infringement.

 If the matter does not settle then you should consider asking a Court to resolve the trade mark dispute.